James-Bray19/Lightweight-Matrix-Library/README.md

    - Make the necessary changes to the source files (`lml.c`) and header file (`lml.h`) according to your requirements.

 2. **Compile the Library**:
    - Use the provided Makefile included in the repository to compile the library.
+This should compile the library in the following formats:
+     - `lib/liblml.a`
+     - `lib/liblml.dll`
+     - `lib/liblml.so`

    Please edit the Makefile should you require a different library format.

 3. **Test Your Changes**:
    - Before submitting your changes, it's essential to test them thoroughly to ensure that they work as expected.